taichi-dev/soft2d-for-unity/Docs/English/Trigger.md

 * `DestroyParticlesByTag()`: Remove all particles that meet the tag conditions in the trigger area.

 ## Custom Callback Functions
 In addition to trigger events, users can also pass in custom callback functions to query and operate on the particles within the trigger.
 This section will introduce how to use custom callback functions.
-The video below provides an intuitive demonstration of how to use them:
+The video below provides an intuitive demonstration of using a callback function:

 https://github.com/taichi-dev/soft2d-for-unity/assets/8120108/a5d525dd-c056-4340-b6b4-3f31c86c3918